liek51/civet/docs/civet_XML.md

 The `tool_config_prefix`, `path`, `threads`, `mem`, and `walltime` attributes are optional.
-The optional `path` attribute specifies path information to be prepended onto the user’s PATH at runtime for the job submitted to run this tool.
+The optional `path` attribute specifies path information to be prepended onto the user's PATH at runtime for the job submitted to run this tool.
 This is prepended after any modulefiles are loaded.
-Any relative path is relative to the directory containing the tool’s XML definition file.
+Any relative path is relative to the directory containing the tool's XML definition file.
 If not present, `threads` defaults to one `walltime` defaults to one hour, and `mem` defaults to the batch system default (typically unlimited).
 The `mem` attribute specifies the amount of physical memory to request for the job; it is specified in gigabyes